-Spanning Tree window - General Settings tab
+Spanning Tree window - Bridge Parameters tab

-Parameter Description Forward Time Set the Forward Delay.
+Parameter Description Set the bridge priority.
+The range is between 0 (the highest priority) and 61440 (the lowest priority).
+Priority Bridge priority is used in selecting the root device, root port, and designated port.
+The device with the highest priority becomes the STA root device.
+However, if all devices have the same priority, the device with the lowest MAC address will become the root device.
+Forward Delay Set the Forward Delay.
 The range is from 4 to 30 seconds.
-This is the maximum time (in seconds) the root device will wait before changing Max Age states (i.e., listening to learning to forwarding).
-Set the waiting time for receiving packets before attempting to reconfigure the link.
+This is the maximum time (in seconds) the root device will wait before changing states (i.e., listening to learning to forwarding).
+Max Age Set the waiting time for receiving packets before attempting to reconfigure the link.
 The range is from 6 to 40 seconds.
 Hello Time Set the time at which the root switch transmits a configuration message.
 The range is from 1 to 10 seconds.
-Set the bridge priority.
-The range is between 0 (the highest priority) and 61440 (the lowest priority).
-Priority Bridge priority is used in selecting the root device, root port, and designated port.
-The device with the highest priority becomes the STA root device.
-However, if all devices have the same priority, the device with the lowest MAC address will become the root device.
-Pathcost Select Short or Long .
-Long cost paths are more likely to be blocked by STP if a network loop is detected.